Celebrate Music In Our Schools Month®

 By Amy M. Burns

 March is the official month designated by the National Association for Music Education (NAfME) for the observance of Music In Our Schools Month® (MIOSM®).
 This event first occurred as a statewide celebration in 1973.
 From there, it grew to become a day, then a week, and now a month-long celebration.
 The purpose of MIOSM is to raise awareness of the importance of music education and to remind everyone that schools are where all children should have access to music.
 In 1985, NAfME started The World’s Largest Concert as a highlight for MIOSM.
 This concert is a sing-along that has reached an estimated six million students, educators, and supporters of music.
-In 2012, the concert became known as the Concert for Music in Our School’s Month.
-To learn more about participating in this concert, click here.
+In 2012, the concert became known as the Concert for Music in Our Schools Month.
+To learn more about participating in what is now the Biggest School Chorus in the World, click here.
 However, there are other ways to celebrate MIOSM.
 Here are a few ideas that I have used and some that I discovered by reading posts from numerous music educators through social media.

 At the beginning of each month, I teach a Parent and Me music class at my school for the younger siblings who are not old enough to enter the PreK program yet and for those young children in the community.
 This class is for children ages six months to three years.
 During the month of March, I am going to give the parents a CD of the songs (public domain) and lullabies that we have been singing in class.
 The CD cover will have Music In Our Schools Month on the label.
 This will help the parents reinforce the songs by playing the CD (or uploading it to their streaming service) in the car or around the house.
 It reminds the parents how music can have so many positive effects on their children from soothing their crying, to lulling them to sleep, to them becoming tuneful, to so much more.